 The other important guideline is that a reference should be an adult mentor, not from a peer.
 For example, if you co-founded a math club with a fellow high school student, you might imagine asking your fellow club leader to serve as your reference, but we would much prefer to have the faculty supervisor for the club available as a reference instead.

 We have many international students at Mathcamp, and while we need you to be comfortable interacting mathematically and socially in English (all day, every day!), we do not expect every reference to be fluent in English.
 We want your reference to be someone who knows you well, both mathematically and personally.
 If the best person you can think of as a reference is not someone who speaks or writes comfortably in English, we still would want to hear from them, so go ahead and list them as your reference.
-Mention in your application that they don't speak English, and tell us the language they do speak.
-Finally, if you have a second person who can speak or write in English, whom you could list as a reference, you could go ahead and add them too as a second reference.
+The References section of the application will have a space where you can mention that they don't speak English and tell us the language they do speak.

 If your reference doesn't use email, contact us to discuss your situation.